bashirk/Heart_Disease_Prediction/README.md

 In order to solve this problem, we built an ML model that takes 14 columns of data from the user - as inputs, 13 of these columns are independent, while the remaining 1 column - the 'Label' column - is what is being predicted, and as well gives the predicted result.

 ## Dataset
 To every ML project, there is always a dataset to build upon.
-And for this project, we have used a '[Training Data](https://github.com/bashirk/Heart_Disease_Prediction/blob/master/Heart_Disease_Prediction/ML_Model/Data/HeartTraining.csv)' downloaded from the open [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease)
+And for this project, we have used a '[Training Data](https://github.com/bashirk/Heart_Disease_Prediction/blob/master/Heart_Disease_Prediction/ML_Model/Data/HeartTraining.csv)' downloaded from the open [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) - which contains real-life data from 300+ patients.

 ## Solution